 Social norms tend to change every generation.
 While many changes are for the better, we still have a ways to go.
 We have older generations that don’t understand the younger generations’ ways because that’s not how they were raised.
-Believe me; I understand the complexity of that.
+Believe me, I know the complexity of that.
 However, it is my responsibility to instill the changes that I feel are important for my girls.

 Old Habits are Hard to Break

-I actually ran into this issue a few days ago with my dad.
+I ran into this issue a few days ago with my dad.
 He and I don’t have the best relationship.
-He’s not very emotionally in tune, and growing up; he demanded I be a certain way.
+He’s not very emotionally in tune, and growing up, he demanded I be a certain way.
 I was to say hi politely to everyone, speak about my day during dinner, and always ask others about theirs.
-I had to make sure I said “bless you” with every sneeze (so much so that now I can’t walk past a stranger without saying it) and always sit straight and kindly listen when others are speaking.
+I had to make sure I said “bless you” with every sneeze (so much so that now I can’t walk past a stranger without saying it) and always sit straight and kindly listen when others speak.

 I was raised in Mexico City, where “hellos” and “goodbyes” are much different from those in the States.
 People there say hello and goodbye with a kiss on the cheek.
 It’s a cultural thing, and honestly, I love it.
 But not everyone gets it.
 I’m used to it, but not everyone in my family is, including my girls.

 One day my dad came over for a visit.
 My twins had just gotten out of the shower and came downstairs after he had already sat down to see the baby.
 As they approached the couch and sat down, my dad immediately said to them, “Why don’t you say hi to Mimi and me?”
 Somewhat reluctantly, they went up to him and gave him a kiss.